huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 		- Tests are as important to the health of a project as the production code is.
 Perhaps they are even more important, because tests preserve and enhance the fexibility, maintainability, and reusability of the production code.
 		- If you let the tests rot, then your code will rot too.
 Keep your tests clean
 - ## Classes
-	- The Single Responsibility Principle
+	- The Single Responsibility Principle (SRP)
 		- states that a class or module should have one, and only one, reason to change
 		- This principle gives us both a defnition of responsibility, and a guidelines for class size.
 		- Classes should have one responsibility - one reason to change